-If a parent/guardian reports a student has been diagnosed with Covid-19, the school will partner with district contact tracers to identify students and staff who have come in close contact with the student (defined as greater than 15 minutes of interaction less than 6 feet away) while maintaining the student’s confidentiality.
+If a parent/guardian reports a student has been diagnosed with COVID-19, the school will partner with district contact tracers to identify students and staff who have come in close contact with the student while maintaining the student’s confidentiality.
 Contact tracers will be in touch with next steps.

 Will communication go to families regarding confirmed COVID-19 cases?

 Omaha Public Schools is committed to open and transparent communication with our students, staff and families.
 If someone is found to be in close contact with a person diagnosed with COVID-19, they will receive direct communication from district Human Resources or Health staff.
 A general advisory will be sent to the staff and families in a school to ensure they are aware.

 Throughout the 2020-21 school year, Omaha Public Schools has been a leader in health and safety efforts.
 During this time, our COVID-19 dashboard provided informative data to staff and families as conditions evolved.

 Because our district has responsibly returned to in-person learning, the need for weekly updates has decreased.
 With that in mind, we discontinued the dashboard at the conclusion of the school year.